Thommzy/CurrencyCalculator/README.md

-# Calculator
+# CurrencyCalculator

 ## Description

-Calculator is a simple iOS app that allows users to get the latest currency rates.
+CurrencyCalculator is a simple iOS app that allows users to get the latest currency rates.
 The app supports over 100 currencies and provides real-time exchange rates.

 ## Requirements